-The Financial Administrator Supports a university accounting-related area or program.
-Manages financial operations &/or analysis in support of area/unit's mission & in coordination with central offices such as HR, Budget, Financial Aid, Facilities, Purchasing, IT, Provost, etc. Reviews a portfolio of Department’s financial operations comprised of work that involves some complex problems &/or decisions.
+The Financial Administrator supports a university accounting-related area or program.
+Manages financial operations &/or analysis in support of area/unit's mission & in coordination with central offices such as HR, Budget, Financial Aid, Facilities, Purchasing, IT, Provost, etc. Reviews a portfolio of multiple schools/depts' financial operations comprised of work that involves some complex problems &/or decisions.

 Participates in determination of budget including fiscal resource allocation of appropriated, discretionary, endowment &/or gift revenues.